lopezacuba/Quickstarts/Jomres_Quickstart_Joomla_Portal_All_Plugins/README.md

-Updated today to Jomres 9.23.4 with open source Plugin Manager.
+Updated today to Jomres 9.23.6 with open source Plugin Manager.

-These are the Jomres Quickstarts with ALL the Core Plugins including Plugin Manager so your website will never expire.
+These are the Jomres Quickstarts with ALL the Core Plugins including Plugin Manager so your website will never expire and you do not need a Jomres license.

 It has the lastest core plugins including the channel management plugins.

 See Read Me 1st file for more information

 Just download ALL these files and select the EXE file to self extract all these together to make a .ZIP file.